51Degrees/specifications/pipeline-specification/features/web-integration.md

 - Creation of Pipeline on start-up.
 - Manage Flow Data lifecycle
-  - Create Flow Data when request comes in
+  - Create Flow Data when an HTTP request comes in
   - Populate Evidence values and call 'Process'
   - Make the processed Flow Data easily accessible to other parts of the application so the results can be used.
   - Handle [resource cleanup](resource-cleanup.md) once request handling is completed.
 - Handling requests for [client-side](#client-side-features) functionality.
-- Set HTTP response headers to request additional information.
+- Set HTTP response headers to request additional information if needed.

 ## Pipeline configuration